 MRI is not in itself a quantitative method.
-Magnus and Olof came up with a postprocessing technique that calibrated the images against the fat signal to produce a quantitative result.
-This technique was patented and placed in a spin-off company that they called AMRA.
-The company has grown in parallel with the research.
+In the project a postprocessing technique that calibrated the images against the fat signal to produce a quantitative result has been developed.
+This technique was patented and placed in the spin-off company AMRA.

--There is a symbiotic relationship between our research and AMRA.
-The research is providing knowledge and credibility to AMRA and the company allows the use of an industrial production process that would otherwise not be possible in a research environment.
-We are now in the process of analyzing 100 000 whole body scans.
+AMRA allows the use of an industrial production process that would otherwise not be possible in a research environment.
+The research group is now in the process of analyzing 100 000 whole body scans.